umar28dec/javascript-tricky-interview-question/README.md

 </details>

-## Question 10.
+**Question 3**.
 Predict and Explain the Output of the below JavaScript program. ?.

 ```javascript
 for (let i = 0; i < 5; i++) {